“No,” I said. “No thank you.”

 He told me he envied mine, the veterans of the Sixties.
 We knew what we were after, he said, like stopping the Vietnam war and segregation.
 We had a sense of direction, a center.
 “Look at my generation,” he pleaded.
 “What direction do we have?”

 I did my best to reassure him.
 The notion that my peers and I had things together is mostly retrospective eyewash, I said.
 We were a bunch of kids trying to make sense of a lot of violence and hate.
-And lots of us, his father included, had spent many years trying to find, or create, some sense of direction, a sense of what Quakers call centeredness.
+And many of us, his father included, had spent years trying to find, or create, some sense of direction, a sense of what Quakers call centeredness.

 We never did get to Portland, to drive past Stephen King’s house.
 We might have given it a shot when we left, because our plan was to visit my brother in Brooklyn, before heading back to Pennsylvania.